onecommons/unfurl/_sources/projects.rst.txt

 Repositories
 ------------

-You can specify repositories using TOSCA's ``repositories`` syntax in the environment so ensemble can reference a repository by name to specify its location.
+You can specify repositories using TOSCA's `tosca_repositories` syntax in the environment so ensemble can reference a repository by name to specify its location.

 Imports
 -------

-You can include TOSCA's ``import`` statements in the environment and those TOSCA templates will be imported into the ensemble's service template.
+You can include TOSCA's `tosca_imports` statements in the environment and those TOSCA templates will be imported into the ensemble's service template.

 Connections
 -----------